tahnguyen/tahnguyen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Trung-Anh and I'm a PhD candidate in the Department of Political Science at Duke University with a focus on political institutions and methodology.
 My substantive research interests are on authoritarian politics, single-party regimes, and Southeast Asia.
-My various projects explore how institutional arrangement and political behaviors have shaped the variation in state capacity and durability among autocracies.
+My various projects explore how institutional arrangements have shaped political behaviors and the variation in state capacity among autocracies.

 Some of my academic work is published at the *Journal of Comments and Replications in Economics* and *Political Communications*.
 Before starting graduate school, I was a research associate for market research and political polling at EMC Research in Seattle, WA.
 I hold an M.A. in International Relations from the University of Chicago and a B.A. in Political Science from Bryn Mawr College.